PrefectHQ/prefect/docs/concepts/flows.md

 my_flow()
 ```

-!!!tip "You can serve loaded flows"
+!!! tip "You can serve loaded flows"
     Flows loaded from remote storage can be served using the same [`serve`](#serving-a-flow) method as local flows:

     ```python title="serve_loaded_flow.py"